-True, nitrogen is a nutrient – a building block for plant life.
+Nitrogen is a nutrient, a building block for plant life.
 But it’s also a pollutant in wastewater.

 When an inadequate treatment system discharges nitrogen compounds into the environment, they eventually end up in groundwater and nearby watercourses.
 Once there, they can cause lasting damage.

 Groundwater contaminated with nitrate (a nitrogen compound) is a serious public health concern.
 High nitrate concentrations in drinking water reduce our blood’s ability to transport oxygen.
-For infants, this form of oxygen deprivation can lead to a condition called methemoglobinemia (blue baby syndrome).
-In extreme cases, the condition can be fatal.
+For infants, this form of oxygen deprivation can lead to a condition called methemoglobinemia, more commonly known as blue baby syndrome.

-Lakes and rivers enriched with too much nitrogen becomes a breeding ground for excessive algae growth.
+Lakes and rivers enriched with too much nitrogen become a breeding ground for excessive algae growth.
 These blooms prevent sunlight from reaching plants below the surface.
-As native species die in ever greater numbers, bacteria that feed on decaying plant matter multiply, consuming more and more oxygen until the water can no longer support life.
-Fish and amphibians leave the area if they can.
-They perish if they can’t.
+As native species die, bacteria that feed on decaying plant matter multiply, consuming more and more oxygen until the water can no longer support life.

 - human illnesses and death